 People in Spey Bay think of having children less in terms of the inheritance of biogenetic substances and more in terms of ensuring a stable environment in which future generations can lead safe and healthy lives.
 I will call this an ecological ethic of reproduction.
-It is a model of kinship in which reproductive ethics are primarily about critically assessing what kind of world any future child will grow up in.
-Rather than prioritising a molecular perspective on the creation of new lives, which might be expected when discussing reproduction in the UK in the twenty-first century, then, it draws the focus out to the environmental scale - asking not whether a particular constellation of sperm, egg and uterus will create a baby, but whether a person born in the future will be able to make a good life.
+It is a model of kinship in which reproductive ethics are primarily about critically assessing the kind of world in which any future child will grow up.
+Rather than prioritizing a molecular perspective on the creation of new lives, which might be expected when discussing reproduction in the UK in the twenty-first century, it draws the focus out to the environmental scale - asking not whether a particular constellation of sperm, egg, and uterus will create a baby, but whether a person born in the future will be able to make a good life.

-Making Connections
+Making connections

-As Marilyn Strathern (1992a, 1992b; see also Bowlby 2013) has established, in British kinship thinking in the late twentieth century, children were the future to their parents' past.
-Kinship and reproduction have been characterised by questions about the future, including the inheritance of property, the solidification of lineages, the passing on of genes, blood and other bodily substances and the transfer of memories, artefacts and stories from one generation to the next.
-In British kinship, reproduction entails the downward, future-oriented flow of these myriad inheritances from past and present generations to the next (see also Carsten 2001).
+As Marilyn Strathern (1992a; 1992b) has established (see also Bowlby 2013), in British kinship thinking in the late twentieth century, children were the future to their parents' past.
+Kinship and reproduction have been characterized by questions about the future, including the inheritance of property, the solidification of lineages, the passing on of genes, blood, and other bodily substances, and the transfer of memories, artefacts, and stories from one generation to the next.
+In British kinship, reproduction entails the downward, future-orientated flow of these myriad inheritances from past and present generations to those yet to come (see also Carsten 2001).2

-This common sense connection between reproduction and the future has, since the late twentieth century, most audibly manifested itself in public debates about assisted reproductive technologies (ART), with many early examples characterized by questions about what kind of future we might unwittingly create through tinkering with life itself (see Edwards et al 1993; Mulkay 1997).
-Many scholars of ART have pointed out that one of the revolutionary things about these technologies is that they have brought the previously private matters of marital relations, reproductive health, fertility and parenting into the public domain, though this is also within a context of shifting family structures and kinship norms.
-But, these debates also touched on much wider questions.
+This common-sense connection between reproduction and the future has, since the late twentieth century, most audibly manifested itself in public debates about assisted reproductive technologies (ART), with many early examples characterized by questions about what kind of future we might unwittingly create through tinkering with life itself (see Edwards, Franklin, Hirsch, Price & Strathern 1993; Mulkay 1997).
+Many scholars of ART have pointed out that one of the revolutionary aspects of these technologies is that they have brought the previously private matters of marital relations, reproductive health, fertility, and parenting into the public domain, though this is also within a context of shifting family structures and kinship norms.
+But these debates also touched on much wider questions.
 For example, in his interviews with people about the potential future of ART in the 1990s, Eric Hirsch (1993) found that, in working out the likely effects of these technologies, people drew on the domains of the state and market exchange, which contrasts with the sense that a separation of family from such 'public' spheres is characteristic of modern life.